manan-ec/manan-ec.github.io/devlog/jan24-week-4.md

 - 17:30 - Issue in master, moving furnishing on floor breaks.
 Debugging it.
 - 18:45 - `getController` method in `LayoutPlaner` had a flaw as canvas rerender regenerated canvasObjects, can be fixed by saving `component` in the locks.
 Original Issue persists.
 - 20:00 - Still figuring out the issue.

+### Wednesday, Jan 24:

+Started today @8:00.

+- 09:00 - Saving `Component` for locks in `RoomController`.
+- 11:00 - Saved `Component` in locks, fixed bugs around it.
+- 13:00 - Had a call, discussed what to do as not able to reproduce the issue.
+- 14:15 - Can't reproduce issue so shifted to refactoring `GroupController`.
+- 15:00 - Issue came while refactoring, so shifting to it.
+- 16:00 - Another issue where `_controllers` in `LayoutPlanner` doesn't return a controller even if it has for that group.
+- 17:30 - Still issue can't be resolved.
+- 19:00 - Issue is caused by an unexpected function call.
+- 21:00 - Detached `CanvasObject` having eventhandlers binded caused the issue.

+Sign out for the day @21:00